Nevermoor: The Trials of Morrigan Crow: Plot

 Morrigan later confronts Jupiter, demanding to know what her knack is, if she even has one.
-Jupiter tells her that it isn't important, in addition to describing the four trials she will have to complete to become a member of the Wundrous Society: the Fright Trial, the Speech Trial and the Show Trial.
+Jupiter tells her that it isn't important, in addition to describing the four trials she will have to complete to become a member of the Wundrous Society: the Book Trial, the Chase Trial, the Fright Trial, and the Show Trial.
 Morrigan becomes concerned that her not having a knack will disqualify her from the competition, but Jupiter assures her that everything will be fine.
 Jupiter also reveals his own knack, called "The Witness," which lets him see the truth in everything.
-Later, Jupiter and Morrigan (who he calls "Mog") visit the Wundrous Society campus, Wunsoc, a combination of both words, by way of the Brolly Rail, a train that never stops to let passengers on, so those who wish to ride it must jump onto it while it is still speeding along.
+Later, Jupiter and Morrigan (who he calls "Mog") visit the Wundrous Society campus, Wunsoc, a portmanteau of both words, by way of the Brolly Rail, a train that never stops to let passengers on, so those who wish to ride it must jump onto it while it is still speeding along.
 During the first trial, the Book Trial, Morrigan aces the first part, though she must admit that she feels alone, and barely passes the second half, which is all about Nevermoorian history.
 As Morrigan prepares for the next trial, the Chase Trial, Jupiter and the staff of the hotel try to pick out a stead on which Morrigan can race on.
 At the same time, Morrigan develops a close friendship with fellow competitor Hawthorne Swift, a dragon-rider, and an intense hatred for Noelle, another competitor who enjoys mocking and making fun of her.

 In the Chase Trial, contestants must race on a non-flying creature with two to four legs and hit a target all the way across town.
 Out of three hundred contestants, there are only 150 targets, five of which are golden targets, and, if you hit them, you will be invited to a dinner party hosted by the council itself, which is said to give contestants an advantage in the coming trials.
 Morrigan, riding Fenestra, attempts to hit a golden target, but must stop along the way to pick up another girl who fell off her rhinoceros and almost got trampled.
 The girl, Cadence, takes victory from her, and Morrigan only passes the trial through a technicality.
 After the Fright Trial, Morrigan prepares for the Show Trial.
 Hawthorne, Noelle, and Cadence get a spot in the top nine contestants, but when Morrigan gets up on the stage, she still has not realized her knack.
 Jupiter tells the judges something, and they accept her.
 Later, while riding home, Morrigan is kidnapped by Ezra Squall, the Wundersmith, the man who massacred Nevermoor a hundred years ago, and he tells her that she is a Wundersmith too.
 All the kids who were born on Eventide in Jackalfax are, and he hired the Hunt of Smoke and Shadow to kill them.